Azure/AKS/preview_regions.md

 ** Note **

-#### West Europe is low on capacity as of Friday April 6, 2018.
-Please try another location (see list above) in the meantime.
+#### West Europe is up as of 04/07.
+Please note that we are seeing clsuter create times around 30 mins.